-Vaping vs smoking weed, not that’s a conflict us connoisseurs face daily.
+Vaping vs smoking weed, now that’s a conflict us connoisseurs face daily.

-But do we really know the differences to make a wise decision?
+But do we really know the differences for us to make a wise decision?

 And with anything new, comes along a whole host of uncertainties and questions.

 If your one of the MANY who carries such questions about vaping vs smoking weed, then, these list of answers are probably what you’re looking for.

 So without further ado, let’s explore the facts as we answer the top five questions about vaping vs smoking weed.